Trauma Therapy Goals: What To Expect After Trauma Treatment

 Healing from trauma can take time.
 Everyone is different, but there are some signs to look for to determine whether you are healing during and after treatment.

-- You may notice your muscles relax, your breathing slow, and your gut health improve.
+- You may notice your muscles relax, your breathing slow, and your gut health improves.
 Trauma can stimulate your body’s fight-or-flight response, which, among other things, can cause muscle tension, GI disturbances, and rapid, shallow breathing.
 As you begin to heal, your body may realize that it is safe, leading to less muscle tension, relaxed breathing, and improved gut health.

 - You may start to sense that you are safe in your body.
 As you learn to process the trauma, symptoms like hypervigilance and easy startle responses may begin to subside, which can help you feel more at ease in your own skin.